Becksteinlab/BornProfiler/doc/sphinx/source/installing.rst

 Unpack the tar ball::

-  tar zxvf BornProfiler-1.0.tar.gz
+  tar zxvf BornProfiler-0.9.2.tar.gz

 Install the python module and scripts::

   cd BornProfiler
-  python setup.py install --user
+  python setup.py install

-(``--user`` might only work for Python 2.6; look at the output of ``python setup.py install --help`` for guidance on what your options are.)
+(see ``python setup.py install --help`` for guidance on what your options are.)

 Compile the customized (and improved) version of ``draw_membrane``